sanjirhabib/fox/readme.md

 '
 ```
 You can add string terminators with single and double quote version
-Or extend the tripple dashes with more dashes and a closing match.
+Or extend the tripple dashes with more dashes and a matched closing.
 ```
 ".end1
 Using an unique string terminator.